 - "Accidental Custodial Deaths as Punishment."
 Punishment: Interdisciplinary Approaches.
 Timm Sureau, ed.
 Halle, Germany: Max Planck Institute (forthcoming)

 - Book translation: Indigenous and Popular Thinking in América by Rodolfo Kusch.
 Translated by Maria Lugones and Joshua M. Price.
 Duke University Press, 2010.

 - Book translation: Heidegger´s Shadow by José Pablo Feinmann.
 Translated by Joshua M. Price and María Constanza Guzmán.
-Texas: Texas Tech University Press, forthcoming in 2013.
+Texas: Texas Tech University Press, 2016.

 - Article Translation: "Language, Experience and Identity: Joan W. Scott and the Theoretical Reorientation in Historical Studies."
 By Miguel A. Cabrera.
 Translated by María Constanza Guzmán and Joshua M. Price.
 The Question of Gender: Joan W. Scott's Critical Feminism.
 Edited by Judith Butler and Elizabeth Weed.
 Indiana University Press, 2011.

 - "Citizen of the Year" Broome/Tioga NAACP, 2004.

 - Citation for Outstanding Contribution to Civil Rights of New Yorkers.
 New York State Assembly.
 2004.

 - University and Chancellor's Award for Excellence in Teaching, 2003-2004.
 Awarded by Office of Chancellor, State University of New York.